I find that one of hardest things for my students is how to analyse the chart efficiently.

 – What did the other lines do? (increase a bit, decrease, stay the same)

-So the ‘big picture’ for the chart below is that the top line (it’s health, but we don’t care) is overall the highest and it was the one that increased the most.
+So the ‘big picture’ for the chart below is that the top line (it’s health, but that’s not important now) is overall the highest and it was the one that increased the most.

 Most of the other lines increased a little bit (comparing the start and finish) but one line (the dotted line – ‘other’) pretty much stayed the same overall (again comparing start and finish).